One-Nexus/Synergy/README.md

 var Synergy = require('synergy');
 ```

-> N.B you will need a module bundler like [Webpack](https://babeljs.io/) in order to require/import modules.
+> N.B you will need a module bundler like [Webpack](https://babeljs.io/) in order to require/import modules

 You will also need to configure your Sass compiler to use [Sass JSON Vars](https://github.com/vigetlabs/sass-json-vars) as the importer: